Cephalosporin: Classification

-The cephalosporin nucleus can be modified to gain different properties.
-Cephalosporins are sometimes grouped into "generations" by their antimicrobial properties.

 The first cephalosporins were designated first-generation cephalosporins, whereas, later, more extended-spectrum cephalosporins were classified as second-generation cephalosporins.
 Each newer generation has significantly greater Gram-negative antimicrobial properties than the preceding generation, in most cases with decreased activity against Gram-positive organisms.
 Fourth-generation cephalosporins, however, have true broad-spectrum activity.

 The classification of cephalosporins into "generations" is commonly practised, although the exact categorization is often imprecise.
 For example, the fourth generation of cephalosporins is not recognized as such in Japan.
 In Japan, cefaclor is classed as a first-generation cephalosporin, though in the United States it is a second-generation one; and cefbuperazone, cefminox, and cefotetan are classed as second-generation cephalosporins.

+First generation

+Cefalotin, cefazolin, cefalexin, cefapirin, cefradine, and cefadroxil are among the drugs belonging to this group.

+Second generation

+Cefoxitin, cefuroxime, cefaclor, cefprozil, and cefmetazole are classed as second-generation cephems.

 Third generation

-Cefmetazole and cefoxitin are classed as third-generation cephems.
-Flomoxef and latamoxef are in a new class called oxacephems.
+Ceftazidime, ceftriaxone, and cefotaxime are classed as third-generation cephalosporins.
+Flomoxef and latamoxef are in a new, related class called oxacephems.

 Fourth generation

-Fourth-generation cephalosporins as of March, 2007, were considered to be "a class of highly potent antibiotics that are among medicine's last defenses against several serious human infections" according to The Washington Post.
+Drugs included in this group are cefepime and cefpirome.